Qingyanyichen/BIRD-method/README.md

 # BIRD-method
-This is the Pytorch implementation of our paper "Data Augmentation using Bitplane Information Recombination Model", IEEE Transactions on Image Processing, DOI :10.1109/TIP.2022.3175429 (https://ieeexplore.ieee.org/document/9779584).
+This is the Pytorch implementation for the classification part of our paper "Data Augmentation using Bitplane Information Recombination Model", IEEE Transactions on Image Processing, DOI :10.1109/TIP.2022.3175429 (https://ieeexplore.ieee.org/document/9779584).

+For the detection part of our proposed BIRD data augmentation method, the newly POBIT data augmentation method (https://www.mdpi.com/2072-4292/16/24/4806) is developed based on this and will be released soon.

 ----------
 Requirements